 - Set a minimum required amount of Facebook friends/connections to weed out potential spammers and frauds.

 - You can create an exclusive invite-only dating app or “luxury” functionality that would require not only additional screening, but a personal invite from an established community member as well.
-Marketing such a product can be harder initially, though.
+Marketing such a product can be harder, but the payoffs rise too.

 In general, the best way to balance your company’s need for user growth and the quality of users it to create a two-step login option.